 Q: Should I work with a training provider?

-If your preference is to work independently or with an organisation not listed on the Movement to Work Partner Network, we understand but please do let us know; ultimately, growing the network means delivering more for young people!
+If your preference is to work independently or with an organisation not listed in the Youth Engagement Network, we completely understand but please do let us know; ultimately, growing our network means delivering even more for young people!

-Q: Where do I advertise my work experience placements?
+Q: Where do I advertise my placements and programmes?

 Q: My employer doesn’t have any relevant training material, do you have any resources we can use?